edwardgerhold/syntaxjs/README.md

 ===

 It found it´s way into the empty statement.
+The comments and whitespaces are collected when they are ought to be skipped, in the next() function in a extraBuffer Array, which is assigned and replaced sequentially each node (in this case just before and after the pass(";") or match(";") in the emptyStatement parser by invoking dumpExtras(node, "before") and dumpExtras(node, "after") another version of the function takes three arguments to support a deeper nesting in the extras object.

 ```
 es6> function f() { /* 32 */ ; /* 3453 */ ; /* 34534 */ ; /* 6345 */ }